 Lack of support

 Like any business, law firms thrive off of revenue.
 Many lawyers are expected to meet a set amount of billable hours and always seek out opportunities for lead generation.
-Oftentimes, law firms can be so fixated on revenue that they overlook the wellbeing of their lawyers.
-On the other hand, lawyers want to perform and meet their goals so they will do what it takes to please managing partners.
+Oftentimes, law firms can be so fixated on revenue that they overlook the well-being of their lawyers.
+On the other hand, lawyers want to perform and meet their goals so they will do what it takes to please their managing partners.

 This isn’t to say that lawyers shouldn’t be competitive or goal-oriented – it’s in their nature.
 It just means that law firms must understand the mental and physical pressure forced on their lawyers and adjust their practices to value their wellbeing while pushing revenue goals forward.
-A lawyer’s work-life also affects their family or home-life, so it’s important to consider both.
+A lawyer’s work-life also affects their family or home life, so it’s important to consider both.
 Many law firms will find that lawyers can still meet or exceed their goals when they aren’t overworked and stressed.

 A large part of a lawyer’s career is their image.
 From how they interact with clients or co-workers, style of clothing, demeanor in court, and cases they choose to take.
 This especially goes for specific areas of law, like criminal or defense law.
 Defense attorneys don’t always have the best public image.
 They’re often asked to represent individuals who may have committed violent acts or cheated the law.
-What the public fails to realize is that every individual, including criminals, have the right to due process.
+What the public fails to realize is that every individual, including criminals, has the right to due process.
 Of course, not every attorney loves this aspect of their job but it’s their duty to discover the facts whether that means their client is guilty or not.

-In a culture where “keeping your cool” is looked up on, lawyers may struggle with suppressing the pressure it takes to maintain their image or scrutiny of the cases they choose to take.
+In a culture where “keeping your cool” is looked upon, lawyers may struggle with suppressing the pressure it takes to maintain their image or scrutiny of the cases they choose to take.
 Lawyers want to come off as strong or resilient, so they find difficulty asking for help because it may taint that image.

 Stress management tips for lawyers